Workiva/over_react/README.md

 ## Fluent-style component consumption

-In OverReact, components are consumed by invoking a `UiFactory` to return a new `UiProps` builder, which is then modified and invoked to build a `ReactElement`.
+In OverReact, components are consumed by invoking a `UiFactory` to return a new `UiProps` builder, which is then modified and invoked to build a [`ReactElement`][ReactElement].

-This is done to make ["fluent-style"](#fluent-style-component-consumption) component consumption possible, so that the OverReact consumer experience is very similar to the [React JS][react-js] / "vanilla" [react-dart] experience.
+This is done to make "fluent-style" component consumption possible, so that the OverReact consumer experience is very similar to the [React JS][react-js] / "vanilla" [react-dart] experience.

 To demonstrate the similarities, the example below shows a render method for JS, JSX, react-dart, and over_react that will have the exact same HTML markup result.

 * __React JS__: